 Points On Hard Money Loans

 A hard money loan is a short-term property loan, primarily secured by real estate.
-They are funded by private investors.
+Hard money loans are funded by private investors.
 Hard money loan rates can go up to 15% with three- to 36-month terms.
 Points to close on hard money loans normally fall between 2% and 10% of the loan amount.
 Pricing is primarily based upon the risk, equity, and experience of the borrower.

 Hard Money Loan Minimum Qualifications